 To make the latte, just gently heat your chai with pumpkin puree, milk, and brown sugar.

 Let it come to a very gentle simmer, then strain and serve.

-Quiche is perfect for everything from breakfast to brunch and even dinner if you add a side salad and maybe some extra potatoes or veggies.
+Quiche is perfect for everything from breakfast to brunch (hello, quiche muffins).
+And it even works for dinner if you add a side salad and maybe some extra potatoes or veggies.

 The crust for this recipe couldn’t be more straightforward.
 You just need to blend butter with flour and water until it forms a firm dough.

 Since the egg base for this includes goat cheese, I like to beat the cheese first, so it’s nice and smooth.
 Then, which the eggs until it’s mostly incorporated.

 Of course, it’s ok if there are some lumps of cheese left.
 That’s just added flavor!

 When it comes to feeding the family, I’m a big fan of making one large dish and letting everyone dig in.